GSA/fpki-guides/_announcements/01_apple_common_removal.md

 3. When prompted, enter your password.

 Note: Non-administrator users can follow the same steps above to install the certificate into the "Login" Keychain.
-The Login Keychain is specific to the user's account, and will not impact other user's on the workstation.
+The Login Keychain is specific to the user's account and will not impact other users on the workstation.

 ##### Installation Option #3 - Using Apple Configuration Profile (Graphical User Interface Based Instructions)
 An Apple Configuration Profile is an XML file that allows you to distribute configuration information across an Enterprise.
 This is a common method for distributing trusted root certificates to macOS and iOS devices.